obonac/ayevdi/README.md

-# ayevdi
-Virtualized Deployment IaaS (VDI) by AyeAI
+# AyeVDI - Virtualized Deployment IaaS (VDI) by AyeAI

 Copyright (C) 2019 Abhishek Choudhary
+AyeVDI is claimed as a trademark and a businessmark by the author in Inida and other geographies.

 NOTICE:
 To all WHO IT MAY CONCERN,